I use the notions of flexibility and transformation to share my vision of a changing world.

 I choose trivial materials, I craft them with primitive textile techniques to produce simple geometric shapes, then I install these flexible structures in different urban or rural aeras.

 When I work in public space, I enter the people's daily setting.
-Even if my Installations are fleeting, they create a slight change of scenary for passerbys ; I think it is never anodyne, and if I use synthetic materials, I emphasize each time about the harmless, aerial and temporary aspect of my landscaping Installations.
+Even if my Installations are fleeting, they create a slight change of scenary for passerbys ; I think it is never anodyne, and I emphasize each time about the harmless, aerial and temporary aspect of my landscaping Installations.

 Both solid and fragile, shells devoid of any contents, the nets seep, ripple and get through space to embody a tension between reality and fiction.
 Playing with the opposites, natural-artificial, fragile-solid, continuity-brittleness, I question the self-evidences and certitudes.

 ARTEFACT Bois de Belle Rivière, Québec, summer 2010 - winter 2012

 L'ENTRETEMPS, Vern sur Seiche, summer 2009